hadirkhan10/chisel3-wiki/Frequently-Asked-Questions.md

 Chisel does not directly support Verilog logic values ```x``` *unknown* and ```z``` *high-impedance*.
 There are a number of reasons to want to avoid these values.
 See:[The Dangers of Living With An X](http://infocenter.arm.com/help/topic/com.arm.doc.arp0009a/Verilog_X_Bugs.pdf) and [Malicious LUT: A stealthy FPGA Trojan injected and triggered by the design flow](http://ieeexplore.ieee.org/document/7827620/).
 Chisel has it's own eco-system of unit and functional testers that limit the need for ```x``` and ```z``` and their omission simplify language implementation, design, and testing.
 The circuits created by chisel do not preclude developers from using ```x``` and ```z``` in downstream toolchains as they see fit.

-### Get me verilog
+### Get me Verilog
-I wrote a module, I want to see the verilog, what do I do?
+I wrote a module and I want to see the Verilog; what do I do?

-Here's a simple hello world module in a file HelloWorld.scala
+Here's a simple hello world module in a file HelloWorld.scala.

 ```scala
 package intro
 import chisel3._